The Authors Who Love Amazon

 Yet even Coker doesn’t argue that Amazon helped democratize the publishing business.
 A decade ago, authors who wanted lots of readers had little choice but to try and get published through a traditional house, which accept only a tiny fraction of the books pitched to them, and which pay authors as little as 10 percent of a book’s eventual sales.
 Now, anyone can try to reach a large audience without going through the traditional publishing gatekeepers.
 Authors don’t have to pay to publish anything on Amazon, and have more control over what makes it into their books, what their books look like, and how (and if) they’re marketed.
 King and Robinson, of Alexa Riley, told me that a traditional publishing house probably would never have accepted their manuscripts because their books were too dirty.
 Friends who wrote romance for traditional publishing houses had to take out kinky sex scenes, they told me, because the publishers weren’t comfortable with the content.
 Only after traditional publishing houses saw that Alexa Riley’s kinky books sold well did they approach the authors and allow them to keep whatever they wanted.

 But have authors traded one corporate overlord for another?
 That’s what worries Coker, of Smash Words.
 Now, Amazon is making the rules, prohibiting authors from publishing both on Kindle Unlimited and on other sites, for example, incentivizing people to produce huge amounts of content, and stoking a race to the bottom on book prices.
-Authors who may have, in an ebook utopia, been able to set their own prices and sell their books wherever they want online, now have to choose: go exclusively with Amazon and KDP Select or try to sell their books without Amazon.
+Authors who may have, in an e-book utopia, been able to set their own prices and sell their books wherever they want online, now have to choose: go exclusively with Amazon and KDP Select or try to sell their books without Amazon.
 Authors getting all their sales from Amazon are playing a dangerous game, Coker said.
 “In the long term, authors are mortgaging their independence,” he said.
 “They’re no longer indie authors, they’re dependent authors.”

 But for now, self-published authors seem to be willing to take that risk.
 Samantha Christy told me that an agent recently approached her to talk to her about going the traditional publishing route.
 She’s going to meet with the agent, but traditional publishing has little appeal, especially because she would get a much smaller cut of sales that way.
 “Why give away a piece of the pie, if you don’t need to?” she said.

 As of press time, Mike Omer was still the top author on Amazon.
-Now, he’s trying to break into the book market beyond Kindle Unlimited —what he calls “the next level,” the people who go through a few books a month, rather than dozens, and are more discerning about what they read.
+Now, he’s trying to break into the book market beyond Kindle Unlimited—what he calls “the next level,” the people who go through a few books a month, rather than dozens, and are more discerning about what they read.
 That level will bring him readers, as self-publishing on Amazon brings in the money.
 Already, getting A Killer’s Mind published by an Amazon imprint, rather than self-publishing, has led to a lot more attention, which has boosted sales of his self-published works.
 “I can’t really see an indie author making money without going through Amazon,” he told me.

 Omer’s experience has been like a dream, he told me.
 But for people in the publishing industry, it may seem more like a nightmare.
 He sidestepped the traditional gatekeepers to publish his books online on Amazon, gaining thousands of readers.
 He ignored big publishing houses in favor of an imprint run by Amazon, attracting thousands more.
 He has little interest in the traditional publishing industry at all, in fact.
 He’s a successful author, and his whole world is Amazon.